SimonLodal/xenum/docs/README.md

   to/from size_t).
   Values can only exist as leaf nodes in the data hierarchy, that is, they can only appear at level $depth, not somewhere in between.
+- **features** Optional.
+A list (comma-separated, in parentheses) of not so common features/options (more may be added):
+  - [0] (placement): Defines where to place the implementation (data and function bodies) of this custom property; 0=in source file (the default), 1=in header file.
+The only point in header implementation is that the getters become constexpr.
+So use this option if you actually need to access the custom property values in constexpr context.
+Else do not; it increases total compile time, since all source units that include the header will run the whole code generation (several iterations over all the custom property values).
+When using source placement, this only happens for the source file where the xenum is declared.

 #### V() macro
 This callback defines a single enum value.